joshwlambert/MadIsland/inst/doc/reproducibility.md

 Run the extraction scripts with MadIsland as the working directory due to the file paths for saving, for compatibility with running the scripts locally (e.g. within Rstudio).
-The other option would be to have a platform identifier (e.g. .Platform$OS.type) to determine the file path as locally I use windows and the Peregrine HPCC uses Linux (i.e. unix).
+The other option would be to have a platform identifier (e.g. .Platform\$OS.type) to determine the file path as locally I use windows and the Peregrine HPCC uses Linux (i.e. unix).
 However, this platform specific option prevents reproducibility for those running the scripts locally on a Mac or Linux machine (because .Platform$OS.type == "unix" in those cases).
 The logs folder is already present at this point as it is made in the install of MadIsland, but good to check that the logs folder is in MadIsland.

 Run each of the extraction scripts to produce the extracted data:

   * `sbatch inst/bash/extract_data/amphibians/extract_amphibians_complete_asr.sh`
   * `sbatch inst/bash/extract_data/amphibians/extract_amphibians_complete_ds_asr.sh`
   * `sbatch inst/bash/extract_data/amphibians/extract_amphibians_complete_ds.sh`